EmmaYazhuo/590/README.md

-# This repo is for IS590PR data analysis with Python
+# This repo is about Data Analysis